hlg/billie/index.md

 If no CONFIGNAME is given, all available configurations are listed.
 If no BIMFILE is given, a file selection dialog prompts for the respective input file or folder.

-The sample configurations included in the alpha release are listed and described in a separate document __TODO__.
+The sample configurations included in the alpha release are listed and described in section [Sample configurations](#sample-configurations).
 For the creation of custom configurations, see section [Precompiled Configurations](#precompiled-configurations).

 DSL runner